Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Cuban coffee beans are another great option for the Moka pot if you are a fan of a strong, dark roast.
 They are grown to have a full-bodied flavor and are often on the sweeter side.

-This Cafe La Llave Espresso Dark Roast blend is a good option for a robust brew.
-This company has been around for over 140 years, so the coffee blend has been perfected and is a good choice for a Moka pot espresso.
+This Cafe La Llave Espresso Dark Roast blend is a great option for a robust brew.

 Cafe La Llave Espresso Dark Roast